quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part75_Conclusions.md

 ---

 #### Advantages of Soft-Max Parameterization
 One advantage of soft-max parameterization in policy gradient methods is its ability to handle stochastic policies effectively.
-Unlike \(\epsilon\)-greedy action selection, which always has some probability of selecting a random action, the soft-max distribution allows for more flexible probabilities.
+Unlike $\epsilon$-greedy action selection, which always has some probability of selecting a random action, the soft-max distribution allows for more flexible probabilities.

 :p What are the advantages of using soft-max parameterization?
 ??x